orlando21/magnolia-tutorial/_posts/2014-08-07-limitations-of-ar.md

 ### Areas where AR can be beneficial

 Despite these and other limitations, some industries are already benefitting from AR.
 The web abounds with case studies from the so-called "industrial AR" segment, which includes augmented maintenance and training procedures.
 In such environments that feature a limited scope of requirements for object recognition and graphical overlays, customized solutions can bring appropriate payoffs in efficiency and reduced costs.
 Applications in education also fall into such a category.

-What other limitations or benefits do you see with augmented reality?